Jxkss/jddos/README.md

-# jddos
- Easy to use DDOS Python Tool.
+# jddos - Easy to use DDOS Python Tool.

+I uploaded the Compiled and Uncompiled version.

+If you want to compile it yourself you can use `pyinstaller --onefile main.py`